passthejoe/pujol_variations_on_aguado/README.md

 Emilio Pujol: Estudios.
 CD.
 Frank Bungarten, guitarist.
 MDG Gold.
 Available from Amazon: <https://www.amazon.com/Estudios-Frank-Bungarten/dp/B07ZW98N4F> Also available on Spotify: <https://open.spotify.com/album/3AemhWycukvuac22AGO4tf>

 Frank Bungarten plays the Dionosio Aguado exercise and Emilio Pujol's variations at the University of Louisville in 2018. <https://www.youtube.com/watch?v=bxC5-mW5MVQ>

+Twenty Studies for the Guitar by Fernando Sor, edited by Andres Segovia.
+Hal Leonard.
+Available from Amazon: <https://www.amazon.com/Twenty-studies-guitar-Andres-Segovia/dp/0793543681>

 *This work is available via GitHub [under a Creative Commons license](/LICENSE.md) that precludes republishing without attribution and for commercial use.*